flame-engine/flame/doc/flame/rendering/images.md

 Sprite sheets are big images with several frames of the same sprite on it and is a very good way to organize and store your animations.
 Flame provides a very simple utility class to deal with SpriteSheets, using which you can load your sprite sheet image and extract animations from it as well.
-Following is a very simple example of how to use it:
+Following is a simple example of how to use it:

 ```dart
 import 'package:flame/sprite.dart';